martinmo/dotfiles/README.markdown

 These are my config files I use on several Linux and Mac boxes, shared here for your and my convenience.

-Be warned: these dotfiles are very biased towards Vim, zsh and OS X.

 ## Usage